Tymewalk/Hiss/README.md

 ### @IronManMark20
 Is working on adding SVG support to slither.

+# Code of Conduct
+Rules to follow when contributing.
+Follow these and you should be fine.

+- Never push directly to master.
+Always make branches and pull requests.
+This is to make sure Slither stays as bug-free as possible.
+  - The only exception is minor changes or important bugfixes that can't wait for someone to review it.
+- Always ask for feedback before merging a pull request.
+- Only @Tymewalk should merge pull request that add features or change large portions of Slither.
+- Make a new issue if you want to propose a new release.
+Don't make releases without getting approval from other contributors.
+-  Have fun!

 # Credits
 Scratch is property of The Lifelong Kindergarten Group.
 The slither devs are not affiliated with the LLK, nor do they own Scratch.